tech-acs/crvs-smart-ig/input/pagecontent/smart_cr_card.md

 # Introduction

 This implementation guide provides a framework for "CR cards".
-The frameworks supports documentation of any health-related details that can be modeled with [HL7 FHIR](https://hl7.org/fhir/).
+The frameworks supports documentation of any health-related details that can be modeled with ACSA STD.
 This work grew out of our initial focus on enabling a consumer to receive CRVS data.
 Key use cases included conveying point-in-time CRVS status.

 Because we must ensure end-user privacy and because CR cards must work across organizational and jurisdictional boundaries, we build on international open standards and decentralized infrastructure.